Fiat chooses new India head, mulls new brands in market

-MUMBAI Car maker Fiat SpA FIA.MI, which recently split with its distribution partner in India, is open to bringing all of its vehicle brands to the country, said a senior executive who will soon take charge of the Italian company's India operations.
+MUMBAI, May 22 Car maker Fiat SpA, which recently split with its distribution partner in India, is open to bringing all of its vehicle brands to the country, said a senior executive who will soon take charge of the Italian company's India operations.

 Fiat India aims to open more than 100 showrooms by the end of 2014, and is mulling bringing its Chrysler, Jeep, Fiat Commercial and other brands to the country as it looks to ramp up its current lacklustre market share.